 Strategy sets a critical direction and guides the allocation of resources to achieve long-term organizational objectives.
 Examination of the formulation of strategy based on internal strengths and weaknesses, as well as external opportunities and threats in the context of changing technology and environment.
-Not open to students who have completed MGMT 697W.
+Not open to students who have completed MGMT 690 (3).
+This course can be substituted with INTB 670 International Area Studies.